 This includes procedures on what an individual should do if they develop symptoms, or are notified by TTP whilst at work, i.e. who they should report this to, requirement to leave the workplace immediately and avoiding further spread through travel where possible.

-Procedures must outline that if there has been contact with a positive COVID-19 case (including if notified by Test, Trace and Protect) individuals must self-isolate for 10 days, regardless of a negative test result as it can take up to 10 days for symptoms to develop.
+Procedures must outline that if there has been contact with a positive COVID-19 case (including if notified by Test, Trace and Protect) individuals must self-isolate for 10 days (14 days for particular variants – this will be confirmed by the NHS Test and Trace staff), regardless of a negative test result – as it can take up to 10 days for symptoms to develop.
 Staff must not be permitted to return to work until their self-isolation period is completed.

 Procedures must also outline that anyone with symptoms should obtain a test within 5 days of developing symptoms and must self-isolate: